-The Company is subject to the SEC's Uniform Net Capital Rule (Rule 15c3-1) and the CFTC Regulation 1.17 which requires the maintenance of minimum net capital.
+The Company is subject to the SEA's Uniform Net Capital Rule 15c3-1 and the CFTC Regulation 1.17 which requires the maintenance of minimum net capital.

-The Company has elected to use the alternative method, permitted by the rule, which requires that the Company maintain minimum net capital of \$1.5 million, as defined, or 2% of the aggregate debit balances arising from customer transactions amounting to \$928 million.

-Under CFTC Regulation 1.17, the Company is required to maintain an adjusted net capital equivalent to the greater of the 2% of aggregate debits or \$944 million, which was 8% of the total risk margin requirements for all positions carried in customer and non-customer accounts plus additional net capital requirements related to certain reverse repurchase agreements.
+Under the CFTC Regulation 1.17, the Company has elected to use the alternative method, permitted by the rule, which requires that the Company maintain minimum net capital the greater of \$1 million, 2% of the aggregate debit balances arising from customer transactions which was \$591 million, or 8% of the total risk margin requirement for positions carried in customer and non-customer accounts which was \$980 million.
+As such, the December 31, 2018 minimum net capital requirement under the CFTC Regulation 1.17 was \$980 million.